bagyasree-sudharsan/persuasiveness-indicator-modeling-2/README.md

 5. Actual training code is present in baseline_classifier.py, baseline_regressor.py, symbolic_classifier.py, symbolic_regressor.py.
 6. evaluate_models.py evaluates the models. metrics.py contains the metrics used for evaluation.
 7. common.py has custom modules used across various files.

+Notes to rebuild datasets (in required formats):
+1. Run download_datasets.py to download the CMV and SCOA datasets.
+2. Copy the contents of the downloaded folder to datasets/original/CMV and datasets/original/SCOA respectively.
+3. Run process_fullcmv.py and process_scoa.py.
+4. Run score_cmv.py and score_scoa.py.
+5.